hzdavid/springtest-enhancer-demo/README.md

-How to use springtest-enhancer?
+# How to use springtest-enhancer?

-Prerequisites:
+- Prerequisites:

 1. JDK(1.5+)
 2. Maven(2.x+)
 3. Git

-Instructions:
+- Instructions:

 1.  git clone https://github.com/hzdavid/springtest-enhancer.git

 2.  cd springtest-enhancer
-    mvn install  or mvn install deploy (if you have your own maven repository)
+    mvn install  or mvn install deploy (if you have your own maven remote repository)

 3.  import https://github.com/hzdavid/springtest-enhancer-demo.git into your ide Eclipe/IDEA .